Pratik-Bavche/Quick-GPT/README.md

-# QuickGPT – AI-Powered Text & Image Generation Platform
+# 🚀 QuickGPT: AI-Powered SaaS Platform

 QuickGPT is a full-stack AI SaaS platform that allows users to generate text and images using state-of-the-art AI models.
 The project integrates Stripe for secure payments, a credit-based system for usage, and user authentication with JWT. works similar to chatGPT..